finm-32900/finm-32900.github.io/_sources/lectures/Week2/HW2.md

 ## Part 2 (graded)

-TDB.
 This will include a task of replicating the CRSP market index example from the lecture as well as a task of replicating the S&P 500 index from its constituent companies.
-This will be released in the next 2 days.
+The link to accept the assignment is here: https://classroom.github.com/a/KMvpqo_F